keithbuhler/keithbuhler.github.io/index.md

+*Welcome to keithbuhler.com, the online home of Dr. Keith Buhler.
+I'm a philosopher and classical educator based in Los Angeles.*

-*"The Buhler Report" is a conversational blog delivering timeless wisdom and current events in classical education, liberal arts, philosophy, politics, film, and more.
-Reader comments and emails are much appreciated, whether positive or negative (Note: The comment functionality is currently under construction.)
-Thanks for reading!*
+*"The Buhler Report" is my blog discussing timeless wisdom and current events.
+I mostly cover classical education, philosophy, politics, film, and culture from a conservative perspective.
+Scroll down to read, or peruse the [categories](/categories/) or [archive](/archive/).*

+*This blog is not a monologue but a dialogue so reader comments are much appreciated, whether positive or negative.
+(I've just re-tooled the comments using Disqus, so let me know if you have any issues commenting.)*

+*On this site, you can also learn more [about me](/about/), about [my academic work in virtue ethics](/cv/), or explore some of other fun projects in the [sandbox](/sandbox/).*

+*Thanks for reading!*

 <br>